w3f/polkadot-wiki/docs/learn/how-to/opengov-participate.md

 !!! warning "ATTENTION"

-    Once the unlocking period has passed after undelegating, you can unlock your votes by following the Polkadot Wiki article: "[Removing Expired Voting Locks](../learn-guides-polkadot-opengov.md#removing-expired-voting-locks)."
+    Once the unlocking period has passed after undelegating, you can unlock your votes by following this article: "[Removing Expired Voting Locks](../learn-guides-polkadot-opengov.md#removing-expired-voting-locks)."

 * * *